 We have done a huge amount of work to tackle cable theft including:

-• Funding extra, dedicated British Transport Police officers around the country
+• funding British Transport Police officers

-• Using CCTV to alert us that people are on the network and to support the police
+• using CCTV to alert us that people are on the network and to support the police

-• Trialling methods of securing cables
+• installing new ways of securing cables

-• Using forensic marking agents
+• using forensic marking agents

-• Introducing cables which are harder to steal and easier to identify
+• introducing cables which are harder to steal and easier to identify

-• Setting up dedicated security teams
+• and setting up a dedicated security team.

 Scrap Metal Dealers Act